docker-library/wordpress/README.md

  ![Polymorphic PHP](https://github.com/archisgore/diagrams/blob/master/Polyscripted%20Wordpress.png)

-**Language Scrambling**
+### Language Scrambling

 The process of scrambling a language is beautifully simple.
 The make-up of a programming language is contained within its syntax and grammar.
 The keywords and syntax of a language are defined and compiled to make up the words and ordering of word-tokens that a language understands.
 Programs are then parsed based on this lexical syntax to generate the grammar the further defines a language.

 The values of the keywords themselves are arbitrary in any given language.
 Keywords are defined for the convenience of those writing the code.
 If you think of these words as just a means to write a language, the values themselves are random.
 Where &quot;echo&quot; is defined in the lexical grammar, a replacement could be defined with any randomized value.
 If you replace &quot;echo&quot; in the lex file with &quot;foo&quot; and then run the code: foo &quot;hello world,&quot; it will echo the string given.
 However if you try to run the code: echo &quot;hello world&quot;, a syntax error will be thrown.
-The language no longer understands &quot;echo&quot;, but treats the command &quot;foo&quot; as it would previously have treated &quot;echo&quot;.
+The language no longer understands ``` echo ```, but treats the command ```foo```; as it would previously have treated ```echo```.

-**Conclusion**
+###Conclusion**

 Polyscripting has the potential to be a powerful tool to defend against code-injection attacks.
 Though scrambling keywords is powerful, there are many other ways to increase the effectiveness of Polyscripting.
 Scrambling more than just keywords, but also built-in PHP functions, is a feature that would increase Polyscripting&#39;s effectiveness and is a likely addition in the near future.
 Similarly, scrambling more than the language tokens, but also the grammar and the Abstract Syntax Tree of the language will add an entirely new layer of security to any language Polyscripting is applied to.
 Polyverse is creating a new standard to expect from programming languages —Polyscripting capabilities.